-Adoption of such a standardized system by the global conservation community would allow for objective, transparent and repeatable assessments of ecosystem collapse risk.
-These assessments would also be scientifically comparable, allowing assessors from different parts of the world and at different geographical scales to systematically compare their results.
+Adoption of such a standardized system by the global conservation community, allows for objective, transparent and repeatable assessments of ecosystem collapse risk.
+These assessments are scientifically comparable, allowing assessors from different parts of the world and at different geographical scales to systematically compare their results.

 For a better understanding of this initiative and its applications we invite you to explore: